Amos Miller Case Update (Pennsylvania)March 4, 2023

-Join A Campaign for Real Milk: Buy only milk from old-fashioned breeds of cows, such as but not limited to Jerseys, Guernseys, Red Devons, Brown Swiss, Milking Shorthorns, Dutch Belted, or older genetic lines of Holsteins, or from goats or sheep.
+The old-fashioned breeds of cows include but are not limited to Jerseys, Guernseys, Red Devons, Brown Swiss, Milking Shorthorns, Dutch Belted, or older genetic lines of Holsteins.
+Raw milk from goats or sheep is also excellent.
 (Or, depending on what part of the world you live in, from llamas, camels, mares, donkeys, water buffalo, or reindeer!)

-Join A Campaign for Real Milk: Buy only milk products from herds allowed to graze on green pasture.
+Join A Campaign for Real Milk.
+Buy milk products only from herds allowed to graze on green pasture.

 Join A Campaign for Real Milk: Demand access in all states to clean, raw milk.
 Boycott processed milk!

 Homogenization is a process that breaks down butterfat globules so they do not rise to the top.
 Homogenized milk has been linked to heart disease.

 Join A Campaign for Real Milk: Use only milk with “Cream on the Top.”

 Real Milk contains butterfat, and lots of it!

 Average butterfat content from old-fashioned cows at the turn of the 20th century was over 4 percent (or more than 50 percent of calories).
 Today butterfat comprises less than 3 percent (or less than 35 percent of calories).
 Worse, consumers have been duped into believing that